 - certain trucks that are fitted with defective Takata airbag inflators

 - vehicles that had an Affected Takata Airbag Inflator replaced by an airbag that was not an Affected Takata Airbag Inflator that may have been incorrectly installed (and are now being recalled again to ensure correct installation.

-Some critical vehicles have been identified as being fitted with a different type of Takata airbag inflator that is not subject to the compulsory recall, and they are being voluntarily recalled because they may have been improperly manufactured.
+Some critical vehicles have been identified as being fitted with a different type of Takata airbag inflator which is not subject to the compulsory recall, and they are being voluntarily recalled because they may have been improperly manufactured.
 These airbags have been fitted to some vehicles as replacement parts under a previous Takata recall.

 In the event of an accident, the improperly manufactured airbag could rupture which may cause metal fragments to pass through the airbag cushion and into the vehicle interior resulting in possible injury or death of vehicle occupants.